TrainWeb.org Facebook Page

 Map: Ba 42 C 3 Topographic Maps

 Even if the stations and stops are inscrutable, the CSL itself is more evident.
-As seen from the tuscan red equipment box, the vague gap in the trees right of the boulder reveals where the CSL had ventured.
-At the right edge of the photo the weeds diminish because Maidens Choice Creek flows below.
+As seen from the tuscan red equipment box, the vague gap in the trees right of the boulder reveals where CSL had ventured.
+At the right edge of the photo, the weeds diminish because Maidens Choice Creek flows below.

 I believe the boulder is an old Baltimore City boundary marker.